LAST UPDATED: Sept 10, 2020

 Work Experience Requirements

-To become a CFA charterholder, you must have 4 years of professional work experience,
+To become a CFA charterholder, you must have 48 months of professional work experience!

 DOES MY WORK EXPERIENCE QUALIFY?